Federal Mediation and Conciliation Service (United States): Purpose and programs

-Role under the Taft–Hartley Act
+Role in labor disputes

 The Federal Mediation and Conciliation Service was created as an independent agency of the federal government under the terms of the Labor Management Relations Act of 1947 (better known as the Taft–Hartley Act) to replace the United States Conciliation Service that previously operated within the Department of Labor.
 Under Taft-Hartley, FMCS may offer its services "in any labor dispute in any industry affecting commerce, either upon its own motion or upon the request of one or more of the parties to the dispute, whenever in its judgment such dispute threatens to cause a substantial interruption of commerce."

 By statute, FMCS receives advance notification any time a party to a collective bargaining agreement intends to terminate or modify the contract upon expiration.
 No modification or termination of a collective bargaining agreement is permitted unless the party wishing to modify or terminate notifies the other party at least 60 days prior to expiration and, within 30 days after notice to the other party, notifies FMCS and applicable state mediation agencies.
 For healthcare institutions, the notice times are extended to 90 and 60 days respectively.

+In the federal sector, use of FMCS services is voluntary.
+If FMCS cannot resolve a dispute, the Federal Service Impasses Panel is an entity within the Federal Labor Relations Authority that provides additional assistance.

+Labor arbitration program

 FMCS also has a large labor arbitration program.
-The Agency maintains a roster of approximately 1,000 private arbitrators who are vetted based on their background, experience, and training in issues arising under collective bargaining agreements.
+The agency maintains a roster of approximately 1,000 private arbitrators who are vetted based on their background, experience, and training in issues arising under collective bargaining agreements.
 Typically, more than 10,000 requests for arbitrator panels are received by FMCS each year from parties to labor-management grievance disputes.
-Panels are randomly drawn from the FMCS Roster based on specified parameters, and the parties select an arbitrator who is then officially appointed by FMCS.
+Panels are randomly drawn from the FMCS roster based on specified parameters, and the parties select an arbitrator who is then appointed by FMCS.
 Arbitrators must abide by the Code of Professional Responsibility for Arbitrators of Labor-Management Disputes, to which FMCS is a signatory; the Code is incorporated by reference in the Agency's federal regulations.